“Sales is hidden”

 When you find out that a certain group is very well connected in a network, but another is not, then you can optimize the product to fix this imbalance.
 The same applies to marketplaces: when one side gets too strong, you need to focus on the other one.

 Many people think network effects and Virality are the same.
 They’re not.
-Virality (also known as “k-factor” or viral coefficient) is the product of the amount of referrals and their conversion rate:
+Virality (also known as “k-factor” or viral coefficient) is the product of the

 k = invitations x conversion rate

 Of course, k has to be greater than 1 for Virality to occur.
 It means that every user invites more than one other user on average.
 That creates compounding effects that drive product adoption over time.

 The same concept exists in marketing and it’s called “flywheel”.

 Scaling customer acquisition with marketing flywheels

 A Marketing Flywheel is a sequence of channels that are closely connected to each other and create a loop for users.
 By reducing friction and making the transition between channels as easy as possible, marketers can create flywheels that sustain themselves after an initial investment.